Q: Do I have to have a shut-off notice or be disconnected to apply?

 A: Payment support is calculated based on household income, household size, housing type and energy usage.
 Payment support can vary year to year depending on how these variables change.
 If your household income and size have not changed, the difference is probably due to your energy usage.

 Q: I was included on another household member’s application who applied this year.
 Can I apply too?

 A: No. Energy assistance payment support applies to the whole household.
 Everyone listed as a household member benefits from the payment support and cannot apply separately or be listed as part of another household until the next program year.
 This applies even if you move to your own residence.

 Q: Can I apply if I was denied in the past?

 A: Yes.
 We look at your current income and household size.
-If you were denied before and want to apply again, we will review your application to see if you meet eligibility.
+If you were denied before and want to apply again, we will review your application to see if you meet the eligibility requirements.